Prince Frederick of the Netherlands: Prince of the Netherlands

+In 1816 Frederick was appointed Grand Master of the Grand Orient of the Netherlands a function he would hold until his death in 1881.

 In 1826 Frederick was appointed Commissary-general of the Department of War.
 In this office, Frederick reorganized the army on a Prussian model.
 Frederick founded the Royal military academy in Breda and reequipped the army with modern weapons.